blitzzz-303/dbt-forecast/readme.md

 ## Prophet or ARIMA
 When choosing between Prophet and ARIMA for time series forecasting, it's important to consider the complexity and required expertise of each model.

-Prophet is easier to use and interpret, making it a more accessible option for those who are less familiar with time series forecasting.
-However, it is specifically designed for time series with strong trends and seasonality, so it may not perform well with other types of series.
+Prophet is a user-friendly and interpretable solution for time series forecasting, making it a more accessible option for those with limited knowledge in the field.
+However, it is optimized for time series with clear trends and seasonality and may not deliver optimal results for other types of series.

-On the other hand, ARIMA is a more complex model that requires a higher level of knowledge and expertise.
-Although it has greater flexibility, it can struggle with time series that have strong trends and seasonality.
+In contrast, ARIMA is a more complex model that demands advanced knowledge and expertise.
+While it offers greater flexibility, it may not perform well with time series that exhibit strong trends and seasonality.

-One weakness of Prophet is its handling of outliers.
-To address this issue, the current version of the project uses +-1.5 interquartiles for the first and third quantiles to deal with outliers.
+One limitation of Prophet is its handling of outliers.
+To overcome this, the current version of the project uses +-1.5 interquartiles for the first and third quantiles to manage outliers.

 ## Evaluation
 ### Weekly